codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Form-mechanisms-55ff.md

-What exactly do happen when a user submits our simple form from the previous section?
+What exactly happens when a user submits our simple form from the previous section?

 In the graphic below we can see the different steps: